OXID-eSales/paypal-documentation/functional-description/paypal-express-for-graphql.rst

 PayPal Express for GraphQL
 ==========================

-The PayPal Express payment method can be used via the OXID Grapqhl API.
+The PayPal Express payment method can be used via the OXID GraphQL API.
 Requirement is that the `OXID eSales GraphQL Storefront Module <https://github.com/OXID-eSales/graphql-storefront-module>`__, is installed and activated along side the PayPal module.